Raygun keeps a watchful eye on your website and notifies you of problems as they arise.

 Ensure your website delivers a flawless user experience using Raygun Real User Monitoring.
 Monitor the performance of every user session so you can make improvements.
 Measure how geographic location affects your user experience by viewing detailed breakdowns.
 Increase user retention by discovering the problematic pages your users get stuck on.

-Using this plugin you can enable real user monitoring to track individual user sessions, asset load times and more about your WordPress site.
+Using this plugin, you can enable real user monitoring to track individual user sessions, asset load times and more about your WordPress site.

 Customers are why we create software.
 See them all, what they do, and how they’re impacted by errors, crashes, and performance issues when using your software applications.
 Raygun Customers gives you complete clarity on who is using your application, alongside any problems they encountered that negatively impacted their end-user experience.
 Understand what actions led to an issue occurring and whether the overall experience was good or bad for individual users.
 Customers is included in all Raygun plans and can be set up quickly by enabling it in your plugin settings.

-- Download and enable the Raygun4WP Plugin
+- Download and activate the Raygun Plugin from your WordPress admin panel.

 Часто задаваемые вопросы